cozie-app/cozie-apple-website/docs/1_project_overview/installation.md

 This short guide will explain how to set up and install Cozie on your iPhone and Apple Watch.

 1. Install [Cozie from the Apple App Store](https://apps.apple.com/sg/app/cozie/id1625029501).
-Please make sure that your iPhone is running at least iOS 14 and your Apple Watch is at least Series 3 or newer.
+Please make sure that your iPhone is running at least iOS 16, watchOS 9, and your Apple Watch is at least Series 3 or newer.

 2. Open Cozie, allow notifications and health data on Cozie